 This fund was set up a number of years ago to account for funds set aside for capital projects.
 In 2001, the Borough sold its water department to Philadelphia Suburban Water, now called Aqua Pennsylvania.
 The proceeds of approximately \$4.2 million were put into this fund to be used for capital improvements.
 Currently the Borough is using the interest from this money to help balance the budget.

 Other Funds

-This category includes Fire Tax, Liquid Fuels, Recreation, Equipment and Grant Funds.
-Each of these funds had routine and unremarkable results during 2017, with the exception of the recreation fund which received a large developer recreation fee.
+This category includes Fire Tax, Liquid Fuels, Recreation, and Equipment Funds.
+Each of these funds had routine and unremarkable results during 2018.

 Pension Plans